Key Takeaways

 Why Is "Institutional" Data a Bottleneck for Founders?

-PitchBook is a research tool.
-It is designed for analysts who spend 40 hours a week looking for "signals" in M&A transactions and late-stage buyouts.
-For a founder, this depth often creates "analysis paralysis."
+PitchBook is a research tool designed for analysts who spend 40 hours a week on M&A signals — for a founder, this depth creates "analysis paralysis" rather than pipeline velocity.
+Three structural issues make it a poor fit for active early-stage fundraising:

 1. The Research-to-Action Gap